kyma-project/kyma/docs/security/certificate-manager.md

 | Parameter | Description | Default value |
 |-----------|-------------|---------------|
 | **modules.manager.enabled** | Controls if cert-manager is enabled. | `true` |

+>**NOTE:** For Cert-Manager specific configuration please refer to cert-manager[documentation](https://cert-manager.io/).
+>The original cert-manager configuration file is located in the subchart: `./charts/cert-manager/values.yaml`
+>When overriding these values please put the overrides in the root chart ./values.yaml file.